Matthew Metcalfe: 2003–2007: early films

+2007–2013: documentary film breakthrough

 In 2007, a film that Metcalfe produced, The Ferryman was released.
 At this point he began working with producer Alan Harris with Dean Spanley which was released in 2008.
-At the 2009 Qantas Film and Television Awards, Metcalfe was awarded alongside with co-producer Alan Harris, for the Best Feature award for Dean Spanley.

 Metcalfe went on to produce a further four features with Toa Fraser, including, Giselle, The Dead Lands and the films, 6 Days and The Free Man.
 He also produced the romantic comedy, Love Birds that was released in 2011.
 In 2013 he produced the documentary, Beyond The Edge.
+Metcalfe also portrayed the English mountaineer and author Wilfrid Noyce in the film.

+2013–2020: further feature films

 Metcalfe then worked with New Zealand producer Fraser Brown to work on more documentaries such as, McLaren, Born Racer - The Scott Dixon Story and Wayne.
-In 2020 Metcalfe produced the documentary, Dawn Raid.In 2021, Metcalfe produced Mothers of the Revolution which follows the story of the Greenham Common Women's Peace Camp protests.In 2022 the film was nominated for the Envy Best Single Documentary award at The Grierson Trust.
+In 2020 Metcalfe produced the documentary, Dawn Raid.
+In 2021, Metcalfe produced Mothers of the Revolution which follows the story of the Greenham Common Women's Peace Camp protests.
+In 2022 the film was nominated for the Envy Best Single Documentary award at The Grierson Trust.
 Dawn Raid was also nominated in 2022 by The Grierson Trust for the Sky Documentaries Best Music Documentary award.

+2020–2024: Whina, The Subtle Art of Not Giving a F*ck and Billion Dollar Heist

 In 2022 Metcalfe was one of the producers for the biographical film about the life of Dame Whina Cooper, Whina.

-In 2023 a documentary film based off the book by Mark Mason, The Subtle Art of Not Giving a F*ck was released.
+In 2023 a documentary film based on the book by Mark Manson, The Subtle Art of Not Giving a F*ck was released.
 Metcalfe served as one of the writers and producers.
+Metcalfe served as one of the producers for the horror mystery film The Tank, which was released late April 2023.
+In July 2023 Billion Dollar Heist held its first public screening as part of the 2023 New Zealand International Film Festival.

+2024-present: Never Look Away, The Lie, A Mistake and upcoming films

+For the 2024 Sundance Film Festival, the film Never Look Away was premiered.
+Metcalfe was a co-writer, with director Lucy Lawless, for the film, as well as a producer.
+The film is a feature-length documentary of New Zealand-born CNN photojournalist Margaret Moth.
+The film was directed by Lucy Lawless.

+In 2024, The Lie was released, which follows the story of Grace Millane, a British tourist who went missing and was later found dead in 2018.
+A Mistake was released in June 2024 which was produced by Metcalfe, a medical-drama film which was directed by Christine Jeffs and based on the novel of the same name by Carl Shuker.
+The film had its world premiere at Tribeca Festival on 7 June 2024.
+Ash, which was released by Metcalfe was released in March 2025.

-Films that are currently awaiting release which are produced by Metcalfe are Billion Dollar Heist, A Mistake,Never Look Away and The Tank.
+Films that are currently awaiting release produced by Metcalfe are Moss & Freud.